 People can be infected via three routes:

-1. human-to-human at close range by direct deposition on mucosal surfaces
+Human-to-human at close range by direct deposition on mucosal surfaces.

-2. by short- and long-range airborne transmission via inhalation of small or large droplets containing virus particles (Infectious Respiratory Particles - IRP)1, a.ka. the aerogenic route.
+By short- and long-range airborne transmission via inhalation (aerogenic route) of small or large droplets containing virus particles (Infectious Respiratory Particles – IRP)1

 The short- and long range aerogenic transmission routes are shown in Figure 1.